How we Maximize our Spiritual Potential-

 There weren’t a lot of other options.

-It was offensive not to eat it.
+It was offensive not to eat the food.

 However.